 This activity has been planned and implemented in accordance with the essential areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of The University of Texas Medical Branch at Galveston and Medicus of Houston.
 The University of Texas Medical Branch at Galveston is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 The University of Texas Medical Branch at Galveston designates this live activity for a maximum of 28.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-In Houston, Texas - our home base - the classes are held in a business conference center - not in a hotel conference room.
-The location of the teaching center is:
+In Houston, Texas - our home base - some classes are held in a business conference center (The Halbouty Center) - while others are held in a hotel conference room (The Homewood Suites by Hilton).

 5100 Westheimer Road, Suite 200

 Houston, Texas 77056